 Surrey Wildlife Trust has reported that "Like many forms of habitat, the UK's ponds have come under increasing pressure from agriculture and development.
 An estimated 50% of ponds vanished in the 20th century".
 The two Cranleigh ponds are stocked by the fishing club with Tench, Carp, Crucian Carp, Perch, Roach and Rudd.
 The ponds contain a number of dragonfly and damselfly, together with water boatmen, pond skaters and water beetles and mayflies.
 It is also home to toads and frogs, although with more development in the area the toad corridors to the pond are under severe threat.
 Trees around the ponds are suitable for bat roosts, numbers have been reported to be diminishing over the past two years as development in the area has increased along with reducing hedgehog numbers.

 Although fish do reduce the wildlife value of the pond, it is a valuable source of drinking water for mammals and attracts insects for small mammals and a variety of birds.

 In the past club members have witnessed a kingfisher nesting in the banks of the ponds, although this was some years ago now.

-It is a Priority Area for Countryside Stewardship measures addressing Brown Hairstreak and Lapwing habitat issues (DEFRA Magic database).
+It is a Priority area for Countryside Stewardship measures addressing Brown Hairstreak and Lapwing habitat issues (Magic database).
+Contribute towards a natural flood management system in the local area.